Xilinx/embeddedsw/lib/sw_services/xilmfs/src/utils/readme.txt

 	d. flash_init 0x1f800000 0
 		- Create and initialize the flash target.
 		  Specify the flash start address (0x1f800000) and existing xmd target (0).
-		*** Depends on the address assinged to flash memory in your system
+		*** Depends on the address assigned to flash memory in your system
 	e. flash_data_dow  filesys.mfs 0x1f800000
 		- Download the mfs image file called filesys.mfs from host to flash ROM